pb-jchin/hi-c-scaffold/README.md

 # Hi-C Scaffold
-This work is intial forked from https://github.com/machinegun/hi-c-scaffold.
+This work is intially forked from https://github.com/machinegun/hi-c-scaffold.

 It is develoepd by Jay Ghurye, currently a graduate student from University of Maryland (http://www.cbcb.umd.edu/~jayg/).
 The work is sponsored by Pacific Biosciences, Menlo Park